 Empty Kitchens Full Hearts is first and foremost a movement driven by the following principles:

 Create a community

-Our first independent project quickly created its own community and support network, tying people from different walks of life together through shared values.
-We continually ensure the safety and well-being of our volunteers.
-Volunteering with Empty Kitchens, Full Hearts is a benefit to both society and the individual.
+We have created our own community and support network, tying people from different walks of life together through shared values.
+We continually strive to ensure the safety and well-being of our volunteers.
+Volunteering with Empty Kitchens Full Hearts is a benefit to both society and the individual.

 Aim for redundancy

-Our ultimate goal is to be put out of business because the hunger crisis is thoroughly addressed by government support agencies and improved supply chain issues.
-Empty Kitchens, Full Hearts does not intend not to simply become part of the 'poverty industry' but rather to strive for a solution to these challenges.
+Our ultimate goal is for organisations like ours no longer to be needed because safe access to food has been thoroughly addressed by local and national government.
+Empty Kitchens Full Hearts does not intend to simply become part of the 'poverty industry' but rather strives for a long-term solution to these challenges.